wp-plugins/dd-lastviewed/readme.txt

 == Installation ==

-1. Upload the `lastViewed` directory to the `/wp-content/plugins/` directory
+1. Upload the `dd-lastViewed` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Customize the widget